jamiehshare/peaks-pits-bookdown/docs/04-get-exemplars.md

 ## 🤗 SetFit route

-> If using model created in 725 or more recent, note the change at the bottom of the page
+> If using a model created for project 725 or more recent, note the change at the bottom of the page

-As SetFit is required for this, we use `python` based scripts or notebooks to run inference over a pre-fine-tuned model (defined here as a pre-trained model that has been fine-tuned in a past project).
+We use `python` based scripts or notebooks to run inference over a previously fine-tuned SetFit model (defined here as a pre-trained model that has been fine-tuned in a past project).
 It is recommended that Google Colab is used.
+The idea is that, hopefully, language between projects does not change too much so a previously created peaks and pits model should be good enough to identify exemplar peaks and pits without necessarily requiring perfect performance (because the next step has humans in the loop).

 We can load in our previous SetFit model (note this is project specific)...